andrewcampagnagit/dolphin/README.md

 #### Appendix

 1. Overview of software
-  a.
-Summary
+  1. Summary
 2. Guide
-  a.
-Getting started
+  1. Getting started
-  b.
-Instruction blocks
+  2. Instruction blocks
-  c.
-Creating and Deleting resources
+  3. Creating and Deleting resources
-  d.
-Variables
+  4. Variables
-  e.
-Wait for
+  5. Wait for
-  f.
-BlockProcessors
+  6. BlockProcessors
-  g.
-Creating a multistage deployment
+  7. Creating a multistage deployment
 3. Developing a BlockProcessor
-  a.
-How to develop a custom BlockProcessor in Python 3
+  1. How to develop a custom BlockProcessor in Python 3
 4. Contributing to the project
-  a.
-Code style
+  1. Code style
-  b.
-Branches
+  2. Branches